-One hundred percent of your Family Sponsorship is earmarked for the project in Ethiopia.
-We do not take out administrative costs, but rather those are raised separately through other EHE fundraising efforts.
-If you give by credit card, the card processor takes approximately 3% of your donation for their fees.
+Over 95% of your Family Sponsorship support is earmarked for the project in Ethiopia.
+We take out a small amount for administrative costs, but the majority of those costs are raised separately through other EHE fundraising efforts.
+If you give by credit card, the card processor also takes a processing fee.
 If you give by debit from your account, only $0.25 is taken as a processing fee.

 Are my contributions to Embracing Hope Ethiopia, including my Family Sponsorship donations, tax deductible?